surma/surma.dev/content/things/portrait-mode.md

 <link rel="stylesheet" href="/lab/diagram/geometry.css" />

 Alright, I will admit: The titular question is not actually the question that prompted me to write this article.
-What I was trying to figure out if the [significantly bigger sensor in the Ricoh GR III will give let me use a thinner depth of field than the Canon PowerShot G7 X Mark III][camera comparison].
-I started researching to understand Depth of Field (DoF), which is the area in your camera’s view that is considered “in focus”.
-The more I got into it, the more I realized that the underlying physics also explain why on your phone’s camera pretty much _everything_ is in focus.
+Originally, I wanted to understand why smaller apertures (i.e. higher $f$-Numbers) make your image sharper.
+Later I wanted to figure out if the [significantly bigger sensor in the Ricoh GR III will get me better background blur than the Canon PowerShot G7 X Mark III][camera comparison].
+Researching this I realized that I can now also answer the question why phones add the background blur artifically.

 <figure>
   <img src="./comparison.jpg" width="1280" height="563">